vicjohnson1213/vicjohnson1213.github.io/_posts/2018-04-11-sfmf-notes.md

 ---
-layout: post
+layout: page
-title: SFMF Development Notes
+displayTitle: SFMF Development Notes
 description: SFMF is a modding framework for a game called <a href="https://superflightgame.com/">Superflight</a>.
 ---